David C. Fleming, Executive Director for Spiritual Care

 Dr. Yahnke has served the LCMS as a nationally elected member of the LCMS Board for Higher Education (1998-2004).
 More recently, was elected by the LCMS national convention to serve as a Regent on the Board of Concordia Theological Seminary (2016-2022).
 In 2016, Concordia Theological Seminary awarded her with Doctor of Humane Letters Degree, Honoris Causa.

-Dr. Harold Senkbeil brings considerable pastoral presence and wisdom to this project, having served faithfully in the parish for more than 31 years.
-His parish experience includes small town/rural, campus, suburban, central city and mission planting settings.
+The Rev. Dr. Harold Senkbeil served in parish ministry for 31 years in various small town/rural, campus, suburban, central city and mission planting settings before moving to academia.